-Substantial Amendment #4 to the 2015-2019 Consolidated Plan made updates the HOME-TBRA program eligibility.
-Beginning in 2019 and beyond, HOME-TBRA target populations are now restricted to homeless individuals/families and homeless individuals/families who are at risk of homelessness.
-As a result, all HOME-TBRA participants are homeless or at risk of homelessness.
+With the Substantial Amendment #4 made to the 2015-2019 Consolidated Plan, HOME TBRA program eligibility was expanded to enable grantees to provide rental assistance to homeless individuals/families and individuals/families who are at risk of homelessness without the requirement of a disabled family member.
+As a result, all HOME TBRA participants are homeless or at risk of homelessness.

-Wisconsin HOME-TBRA grantees are required to affirmatively market their HOME-TBRA programs to all qualifying members of their target populations, which necessarily include people who are homeless or at risk of homelessness.
-They are also required to identify those target populations least likely to apply for HOME-TBRA and determine what special outreach activities will ensure the target populations are fully informed about HOME-TBRA.
+All HOME TBRA grantees are required to affirmatively market their programs to all qualifying members of their target populations, which include people who are homeless or at risk of homelessness.
+Grantees are also required to identify those target populations least likely to apply for TBRA assistance and determine what special outreach activities are needed to ensure that their target populations are fully informed about the HOME TBRA program.

-Wisconsin HOME-TBRA programs are required to participate in coordinated entry and assessment via the Wisconsin HMIS.
-HMIS was implemented at the continuum of care (CoC) level; all Wisconsin HOME-TBRA programs are active participants.
+HOME TBRA programs are strongly encouraged to participate in Coordinated Entry and utilize any applicable Coordinated Entry procedures to evaluate client eligibility.
+Also, all grantees must comply with the Homeless Management Information System (HMIS).
+HMIS was implemented at the continuum of care (CoC) level; all Wisconsin HOME TBRA programs are active participants.

-DEHCR encourages its HOME-TBRA grantees to adopt a "Housing First" model for their HOME-TBRA programs, providing permanent housing to beneficiaries before delivering supportive services.
-According to the National Alliance to End Homelessness, Housing First is an approach to ending homelessness.
-For those people who are experiencing homelessness, it centers on providing them with housing as quickly as possible - and then providing necessary services.
-This approach has the benefit of being consistent with what most people experiencing homelessness want and seek help to achieve.
+The Division of Energy, Housing, and Community Resources (DEHCR) encourages its HOME TBRA grantees to adopt a 'Housing First' philosophy for their programs.
+According to the National Alliance to End Homelessness, "Housing First is a homeless assistance approach that prioritizes providing people experiencing homelessness with permanent housing as quickly as possible - and then providing supportive services as needed."
+This approach was created to end homelessness by prioritizing a client's choice in both housing selection and in-service participation.